-The five behaviors of a cohesive team—trust, conflict, commitment, accountability, and results—remain the same.
-But in the virtual environment and during times of crisis, they can show up in different ways.
+The five behaviors of a cohesive team—trust, conflict, commitment, accountability, and results—remain the same across environments.
+But on virtual and hybrid teams, they can show up in different ways.
 That means leaders must show up in different ways, too.

-If you use The Five Behaviors® to manage your team, you might be wondering how to apply the model differently for virtual or hybrid teams.
+If you use The Five Behaviors® to manage your team, you might be wondering how to apply the model differently for virtual or hybrid teams, especially ones that used to be on-site.
 Should I try to offer my team the stability of “business as usual,” or should I recalibrate team expectations?
 Should video meetings be maximized for efficiency or empathy?
 Do we have the same goals we had last year?
 Should we?